vrk-kpa/ytp-api/README.md

 # Avoindata.fi API

-This repository includes documentation and examples on how to use the API of [Avoindata.fi/Opendata.fi](avoindata) (or Yhteentoimivuuspalvelut more broadly).
-The web service uses [CKAN](http://ckan.org/) platform to provide a metadata catalog of open datasets.
-With the API, you can add and retrieve datasets.
+This repository provides documentation on using the API of [Avoindata.fi/Opendata.fi](avoindata) (or Yhteentoimivuuspalvelut more broadly).
+Avoindata.fi is built on top of [CKAN](http://ckan.org/) platform, and provides a metadata catalog of Finnish open datasets.
+With the Avoindata API, you can retrieve and manager datasets with your own programs.

 In the CKAN data model, *users* and *datasets* belong to *organizations*.
 Organizations own datasets and mandate permissions.
 Datasets are metadata, describing a single, logical set of open data.
 A dataset has one or more *resource*, which are either files on the server or external links that contain the data itself.